 Instructors: Stephen Gaddis, PhD; Suzanne Gazzolo, PhD; Guadalupe Morelos, LICSW; and Matt Mooney, LICSW

 Tuition: $3,650; 10% discount if paid in full upon registration; payment plans are available

 This year-long Narrative Certificate Program is for people interested in developing a rigorous personal understanding of the Narrative Worldview and its social justice ethics and practices.
 The goal of this course is to help participants establish a solid foundation for their professional identity and preferred ways of helping.
 Drawing from participants' personal and professional lived experiences, the course emphasizes an experiential-learning philosophy and community-building orientation.
 There is an expectation that participants will have had some formal introduction to the Narrative Worldview prior to the course.
 NTI's one-day "What Is Narrative Therapy?" and two-day "Narrative Therapy in Practice" trainings, or their equivalent, is required for registration.

-The 2020–21 Certificate Program includes the following in-person meetings in Salem, MA:
+The 2020–21 Certificate Program includes the following full-day online weekend meetings: